-- a. assignment of teaching and other duties within the unit consistent with the concept that the appropriate mix of teaching, research or creative work, scholarship, clinical work, and service may differ from person to person, and from time to time in the career of an individual; - b. preparation of the schedule of courses in accordance with available times and places for class meetings; - c. preparation of the budget and administration of the financial affairs of the unit and serve as fiscal principals; 63 - d. creation, maintenance, and destruction of records and of faculty and staff personnel files; and preparation of reports in accordance with the university and college or school procedures;64
+- a. assignment of teaching and other duties within the unit consistent with the concept that the appropriate mix of teaching, research or creative work, scholarship, clinical work, and service may differ from person to person, and from time to time in the career of an individual; - preparation of the schedule of courses in accordance with available times and places for class meetings; - preparation of the budget and administration of the financial affairs of the unit and serve as fiscal principals;62 - d. creation, maintenance, and destruction of records and of faculty and staff personnel files; and preparation of reports in accordance with the university and college or school procedures;63 - assisting the dean, or the appropriate administrators, in ensuring compliance with all existing annual and mandatory reporting requirements.
+Examples include, but are not limited to, protected class discrimination, harassment, and related retaliation; 64 sexual misconduct including stalking and intimate partner abuse; 65 fiscal misconduct; 66 financial 67 or relationship conflicts of interest and commitment; 68 amorous relationships; 69 and annual activity reports such as DEPA and FRPA.
+70-

-- e. assisting the dean, or the appropriate administrators, in ensuring compliance with all existing annual and mandatory reporting requirements.
-Examples include, but are not limited to, protected class discrimination, harassment, and related retaliation;65 sexual misconduct including stalking and intimate partner abuse;66 fiscal misconduct;67 financial68 or relationship conflicts of interest and commitment; 69 amorous relationships;70 and annual activity reports such as DEPA and FRPA.71 - f. recommendations of sabbatical leaves and other leaves of absence to the dean, and for ensuring that their scheduling is consistent with the unit's needs; - g. arrangement and assignment of duty for advising students, and for training and supervision of teaching assistants, other student teachers, and teacher aides; - h. custody and authorized use of university property charged to the unit, and assignment of the unit's space and facilities to authorized activities in accordance with university policy and campus rules and regulations; - i. observance of proper health and safety regulations within the unit, in coordination with the campus environmental health and safety officer; - j. when any failure of an academic or staff member of the unit to carry out responsibilities cannot be expeditiously resolved at the unit level, referring the matter to the dean, or appropriate administrators, along with recommendations for appropriate remedial and/or disciplinary action; - k. timely resolution of allegations of unprofessional conduct in accordance with Part IV of this document.
+- f. recommendations of sabbatical leaves and other leaves of absence to the dean, and for ensuring that their scheduling is consistent with the unit's needs; - g. arrangement and assignment of duty for advising students, and for training and supervision of teaching assistants, other student teachers, and teacher aides; - custody and authorized use of university property charged to the unit, and assignment of the unit's space and facilities to authorized activities in accordance with university policy and campus rules and regulations; - observance of proper health and safety regulations within the unit, in coordination with the campus environmental health and safety officer; - j. when any failure of an academic or staff member of the unit to carry out responsibilities cannot be expeditiously resolved at the unit level, referring the matter to the dean, or appropriate administrators, along with recommendations for appropriate remedial and/or disciplinary action; - timely resolution of allegations of unprofessional conduct in accordance with Part IV of this document.